pmeeny/CI-MS3-FootballMemories/TESTING.md

 3. Add a tournament name and tournament image
 4. Click Add Tournament
 5. Login to AWS, select S3 and bucket ci-ms3-football-memories
-6. Login to Mongodb, select the MS3Cluster, select the football_memories_prod database and click on the tournaments collection
+6. Login to Mongodb, select the MS3Cluster, select the relevant database and click on the tournaments collection

 ### Expected Result 6_3
 1. The Add Tournament page is displayed
 2. A message will be displayed to enter a tournament name and image in red around each field
 3. Both fields will turn green with a "Looks Good" message displayed
-4. A message will be displayed that the tournament was succesfully added and the user will be navigated to the tournaments page
+4. A message will be displayed that the tournament was successfully added and the user will be navigated to the tournaments page
 5. The image will be displayed in the S3 bucket with a unique timestamp
 6. The tournament will be created in the tournaments collection with tournament name and url to the location of the file in the AWS S3 bucket